josephfosco/transport/README.md

 To try the current version.

 1. Install this software with it's dependencies.
+- Install the polyphony rule engine.
+The source for polyphony must be downloaded from github at https://github.com/josephfosco/polyphony.
+- Create a checkouts directory under the transport directory.
+- Place a symbolic link to the polyphony directory in the checkouts directory.
 - Start the application by opening a terminal window and cd to the directory where transport is installed
 - At the terminal prompt type lein REPL
 - If you use the REPL, at this time you can start playing but will not be able to stop due to status information being printed to the console.